 Asset Management is basically about control over assets and intangible products that are part of the day-to-day operations of a company.
-In the IT department Asset Management is therefore about physical devices, licences and software, and in the task of supporting the business demands in a hectic workday, Asset Management is often given low priority.
+In the IT department, Asset Management is therefore about physical devices, licenses, and software, and in the task of supporting the business demands in a hectic workday, Asset Management is often given low priority.

 Often the task gets resolved when resigning the annual service where particularly the financial aspect motivates the review of the asset list.
 This is definitely better than nothing – but is it good enough?

 - How to do we ensure that we are always in control of our assets?

 - How do we ensure that our operating costs are correct?

 - Are we exploiting the potential of software that is purchased?